 - 3X points on travel immediately after earning your $300 travel credit.
 3X points on dining at restaurants & 1 point per $1 spent on all other purchases.

 - Get 50,000 bonus points for making $4,000 in purchases within three months of your account opening.

 - Chase Sapphire Reserve® Review

-We recommend that consumers who spend less than $15,000 in purchases per year with their card go with the Citi® Double Cash Card.
-The Citi® Double Cash Card earns 1% cash back when cardholders make purchases and 1% cash back when they pay their balance - that adds up to the 2% on all purchases that the Barclays Arrival® Premier World Elite Mastercard® gives, but with no annual fee eating into the rewards earned.
-So unless you can make at least $15,000 in purchases each cardmembership year and therefore qualify for the 15,000 loyalty miles to offset the $150 annual fee of the Barclays Arrival® Premier World Elite Mastercard®, the Citi® Double Cash Card will offer more value.
+We recommend that consumers who spend less than $15,000 in purchases per year with their card go with the Citi® Double Cash Card – 18 month BT offer.
+The Citi® Double Cash Card – 18 month BT offer earns 1% cash back when cardholders make purchases and 1% cash back when they pay their balance - that adds up to the 2% on all purchases that the Barclays Arrival® Premier World Elite Mastercard® gives, but with $0 annual fee eating into the rewards earned.
+So unless you can make at least $15,000 in purchases each cardmembership year and therefore qualify for the 15,000 loyalty miles to offset the $0 Intro Annual Fee for the first year then $150 annual fee of the Barclays Arrival® Premier World Elite Mastercard®, the Citi® Double Cash Card – 18 month BT offer will offer more value.